MatevzVidovic/python_logger/README.md

 And you can use actual regex in the input field, not just basic words, although mostly you just use basic words to filter to what you are interested in.

+# USING SERVER_PY:

+If you just do:
+python3 server.py
+You can view the latest log file that was created.
+You can also manually pass the name of the logfile in /logs/ to view that log file.

+You can do:
+python3 server.py log_57-44-22_2024-11-15.log
+or
+python3 server.py logs/log_57-44-22_2024-11-15.log

+I suggest the second way, so that you can use autocomplete.

+If you are choosing the logs manually, I suggest that when it seems appropriate, you delete the folder /logs.
+This is perfectly fine, it will be created anew.
+And you will have less clutter and will be able to find the log you are interested in more easily.

+Tip - run:
+python3 server.py logs/log_
+It won't work, but then you can just arrow-up, and add the number and tab.